Valmara 59

 The Valmara 59 is a large cylindrical Italian bounding anti-personnel mine.
 It is the first in the "Valmara" family of mines produced by Valsella Meccanotecnica, and was followed by the Valmara 69 and VS-JAP.
 The mine's body is plastic with a distinctive five-pronged metal head.
 The central prong has a hole, to allow the threading a trip wire.
 The inner body of the mine has a main charge surrounded with approximately 1,000 steel cubes, below which is a steel wire connecting it to the base of the mine.
 When the mine is triggered a small charge launches the mine into the air approximately 45 cm before the steel wire is pulled taut, the jolt of which pulls a striker into the detonator.
 A secondary time fuse triggers the mine after three seconds if it has not detonated after being triggered.

-The fragments produced by the mine are lethal to a range of 25 meters, and are capable of penetrating light armour.
+The fragments produced by the mine are lethal to a range of 25 metres, and are capable of penetrating light armour.